ericdscott/ClojureCookbook/ToMigrateLeinToClojureCLI.md

 # To Convert Leiningen Projects to Clojure CLI deps.edn projects

-You may have a project working under Leiningen, but feel that the trend is toward the Clojure CLI, you may want to refactor your project.
+If you have a project working under Leiningen, but feel that the trend is shifting toward the Clojure CLI, you may want to refactor your project accordingly.

 [This post by Sean Corfield] discusses why his team transitioned to the Clojure CLI.